(Book 1: Lights, Captura, Action)

 ‘Got that?’
 Ravi asked Subro.

 ‘Yeah!
-Now one of the fight, damn, too slow, umm, umm, okay got it!’
+Now one of them fighting—damn, too slow—umm, umm, okay got it!’

 While the agent inside kept the cousins occupied, the one outside also attempted to get in.
-His gloved hands appeared, gripping the top of the truck’s left panel, even as a loud crash sounded.
-The man had abandoned his bike to join his partner.
+His gloved hands appeared, gripping the top of the truck’s left panel.
+A loud crash sounded—the man had abandoned his bike to join in on the action.

-Ravi saw a chance and moved to claw at the hands.
-Before he could make contact, though, he was met with a kick to his side from the agent inside the trailer.
-Ravi was thrown back to near Subro’s feet.
+Ravi saw a chance.
+He moved to claw at the newcomer’s hands, hoping to upset the man’s grip.
+Before he could make contact, though, he was met with a kick to the side from the other agent.
+He fell back to near Subro’s feet.

 ‘Don’t try to take them on,’ Anurag called out mid-fight.
 ‘You’re.
 Not.
 Experienced,’ he added, punctuating his words with his strikes.

-Ravi got up and looked about.
+Ravi got up, looking about.
 He caught sight of Subro’s umbrella.
-Picking it up, he swung the thing about himself a few times, mentally preparing himself in case he needed to use it.
+Picking it up, he swung the thing about himself a few times, getting a feel for it.

 For the moment, he simply watched the cousins battling the agents.
 At times, he directed Subro to switch focus between the two fights.
-They were so equally matched, it seemed almost choreographed, neither side able to overpower the other.
+Both contests were so equally matched, they seemed almost choreographed.
+Neither side looked able to overpower the other.